m-rivera/m-rivera.github.io/research.md

  hours and coffee pots in front of a computer, trying out different calculations.
-Once you have narrowed down some nice candidate, you can send over the recipe to some experimental chemists, who can actually build the thing, end hopefully build some new material.
+Once you have narrowed down some nice candidate, you can send over the recipe to some experimental chemists, who can actually build the thing, and hopefully build some new material.

  My role in this picture is to write the programs which model the crystals in question.
 I design the mathematical tools to model the quantum physics of